Teaching

 • Experiential Learning in the Classroom, by Scott D. Wurdlinger

-While teaching Visual Art in Slovakia, I learned and practiced in the high school classroom the method of Studio Thinking (@project zero, createquity), or Teaching for Artistic Behaviours (TAB).
-Using the combination of common studio practices, demonstration/lecture, student-work-in-progress, and feedback/critique, it includes the 8 Habits of Mind, or dispositions, based on research done in successful art classrooms across America.
-I carry this experience forward with me, mixing it into my teaching strategies.
+While teaching Visual Art in Slovakia, I learned and practiced in the grade school and high school classroom Choice Based method and Studio Thinking (@project zero, createquity), or Teaching for Artistic Behaviours (TAB).
+They both apply a combination of common studio practices, demonstration/lecture, student-work-in-progress, and feedback/critique, and includes the 8 Habits of Mind based on research done in successful art classrooms across America.
+I carried this experience forward to apply in other educational settings.

 In Slovakia, I also taught IB Visual Arts for 3.5 years.
 Students graduated and attend Central St. Martins, London; Leeds College of Art & Design, England; and applications to Savannah College of Art & Design, USA.

-Technology is integrated in my classroom, in the following ways;
+Through teaching experience I integrated Technology in my classroom, in the following ways;

 • Art Class/Teacher Blog (with assignments, links, and curriculum)